-Sometimes when a person considers paying off debt, the journey they’re facing seems too overwhelming to embark upon.
+Sometimes when a person considers paying off debt, the journey they’re facing seems too overwhelming to even start.
 However, the journey of 1,000 miles begins with a single step, so today we’re going to share 25 things you can do right now to start paying off debt.

-So often, it’s easy to delay attacking debt because you feel like you have so much to do that you don’t know what to do first.
+So often, it’s easy to delay attacking debt because you feel like you have so much to do that you don’t know what to do first – much less have confidence that you’ll be successful.
 Well, here are 25 simple things you can do first as you take the initial step paying off debt.

-Each of these small steps may seem like they won’t add up to much, but in the long run, the extra money you’ll have to put toward debt will indeed make a BIG difference.
+Each of these small steps may seem like they won’t make much of a difference, but in the long run, the extra money you’ll have to put toward debt will indeed make a BIG difference.

 Simple Ways to Start Paying off Debt NOW